Alibaba options active in U.S. trading debut

 The mix implies equal numbers of bets on the Alibaba stock climbing or falling from current levels.
-The company's shares were down 2 percent at $88.80 (54.67 pounds) on Monday.
+The company's shares were down 2 percent at $88.80 on Monday.

 Options volume for Alibaba was 122,000 contracts, with 65,000 calls and 57,000 puts traded on Monday, according to data from options analytics firm Trade Alert, making it the day's tenth most active name in the options market.